 - Oral Hygiene -don’t slack off!
 The healthier your mouth, the healthier you whole body!
 Use a VERY soft toothbrush so you don’t irritate or nick your tender gums.
 My absolute favorite brush (5 for $12 online) is the Nimbus.
 The ‘soft’ toothbrushes sold retail just don’t compare.

 - Use an oral irrigator on a gentle setting.
 This Waterpik is my favorite because it is compact, easy to put away, and has a European attachment for when you go on that cruise or vacation to celebrate your recovery!

 - Glutamine powder to reduce mucositis and promote healing of mouth sores.
 A common recommendation is 10 grams mixed in water three times a day.
 For best, results swish mixture in your mouth and gargle then swallow.
 Read about it at Caring4Cancer.

 - Try honey!
 Honey may reduce the risk of painful mouth sores.
-According to this article from Bastyr Center for Natural Health (one of the top naturopathic school in the US), and recommended by my Registered Dietitian specializing in cancer patients, the regimen is 4 teaspoons of honey 15 minutes before radiation therapy and then 15 minutes after radiation. and again six hours following the treatment.
+According to this study published in the Journal of the Indian Medical Association (one of the top naturopathic school in the US), and recommended by my Registered Dietitian specializing in cancer patients, the regimen is 4 teaspoons of honey 15 minutes before radiation therapy and then 15 minutes after radiation. and again six hours following the treatment.
 Please note if you are a diabetic, this may have an impact on your blood sugar; please check with your doctor.